 Let Your Photographer Do Their Job

 mk mckenna says…1.)
 Ask your photographer where you should do it!
-They will help you pick the best place for lighting for where the action will go down; and2) Make sure your hubby flings it (yes, like a slingshot), so it goes so much farther and higher!
+They will help you pick the best place for lighting for where the action will go down; and2) Make sure your hubby flings the garter (yes, like a slingshot), so it goes so much farther and higher!

 shannon evans says…1.)
-Don’t be so quick to get rid of it!
+Don't be so quick to get rid of the garter!
 When photographing the toss, timing is everything.
-By playing with it a bit, it allows the photographer to get some good photos and get ready for the actual toss; and2.)
+By playing with the garter a bit, it allows the photographer to get some good photos and get ready for the actual toss; and2.)
 The garter tradition is the sexiest part of the wedding and a chance to interact with guests. have fun with it!

 stacey vaeth says…1.)
 Communicate with your photographer before the wedding when you plan on doing the garter toss, and make sure that your wedding planner or someone assures that the photographer is in position before you do your toss;

 2.)
 Pick someplace high (if available) from which to toss the garter from. a few steps above the dance floor, for instance. that way, the photographer can get a clear shot of all of your guests expressions, plus yours, as the garter flies through the air; and

 3.)
 The photographer will love to have each of these images: the detail shot of the garter, the excitement of putting it on with your bridesmaids in the room, the taking off of the garter, the tossing of the garter, and you and the woman that caught it, to build out into a beautiful one-page collage for your album.